Archie Bradley (baseball): Arizona Diamondbacks (2015–2020)

-2015–2016

 After Trevor Cahill was traded to the Atlanta Braves, Diamondbacks chief baseball officer Tony La Russa announced that Bradley would be in the team's 2015 starting rotation.
+On April 5, 2015, Bradley had his contract selected to the major league roster.
 He made his MLB debut on April 11, 2015, allowing only one hit in the Diamondbacks' 6–0 shutout of the Los Angeles Dodgers.
 He outpitched Clayton Kershaw, becoming only the fourth rookie starter since 2003 to win against a reigning Cy Young Award winner in his major league debut.
 On April 28, Bradley suffered a sinus fracture when he was hit in the face by a line drive off the bat of Colorado Rockies outfielder Carlos González, and he was placed on the 15-day disabled list the next day.
 Bradley struggled in his return to the mound, allowing four runs in less than three innings in his first start after the injury.
 He was placed on the disabled list again on June 4 with tendinitis in his shoulder, and began rehab assignments in mid-August.
 Bradley pitched 35 2/3 innings in eight games for the Diamondbacks in 2015, and posted a 2–3 record with a 5.80 ERA.

 Amidst heavy competition for the fifth spot in the starting rotation, Bradley began the 2016 season in Reno.
 After recording a 1.99 ERA and 10.4 strikeouts per nine innings there, he was called back up on May 29 to replace an injured Shelby Miller, and set a career-high with nine strikeouts in 7 1/3 innings in a 6–3 win against the San Diego Padres.
 His performance that season was inconsistent, posting a 5.02 ERA and retaining the high walk rate that troubled him the previous season.
 His largest issues were in finding a usable third pitch to round out his fastball and curveball, and a high batting average against left-handed hitters.
 In 26 starts for Arizona that season, Bradley posted an 8–9 record, with 143 strikeouts but 79 earned runs allowed.